Bego44/supermarket_database_and_application/README.md

 # supermarket_database_and_application
-A simple supermarket application using SQL and C#
+A simple supermarket application using SQL and C#.